Orange-lined triggerfish: Taxonomy

+Etymology

+The orange-lined triggerfish is the only member of the monotypic genus Balistapus, a name which suffixes -a, meaning "without" and pus, which means "foot" onto Balistes, as Park described it as being without pelvic fins, but like all triggerfishes, the pelvic fins are hidden in the skin and joined together to form a spine ending in very short rays, but in this taxon reduced to a bump on the ventral surface.
+The specific name, undulatus, refers to the wavy orange lines, which Park described as red, on the body of this fish.

 Description

 The orange-lined triggerfish has a dark brown to dark green body with orange lines that start behind the head and cover the rest of its body.
 Their maximum body size is about 30 centimeters.
 Its body has a stocky appearance, oval shape, and is compressed laterally.
 The head is large and is about one third of the body length.
 The mouth is small and terminal and it has strong teeth.

 The first dorsal fin has three spines, one of which is longer and stronger than the other.
 It is erectile and kept in a dorsal furrow at rest.
 The second dorsal fin is similar in shape and size to the anal fin, which is symmetrically opposed to it.
 The pelvic fin is reduced to a ventral protrusion.
 They also typically have a large block spot by their peduncular spines, and the caudal fin is orange.

-In general, males tend to be larger and lack a concave snout, and also lose the lines on his snout as he matures.
+In general, males tend to be larger and lack a concave snout, and also lose the lines on their snouts as they mature.
 Females and juveniles are smaller and have a concave snout.